Commando Raiders: Weapons and equipment

 The commando raider units used the standard weaponry and equipment of U.S. origin issued to FAR units, complemented by captured Soviet or Chinese small-arms that allowed its personnel to use ammunition retrieved from enemy stocks while on operations.
-They also fielded crew-served heavy weapons, such as two-shot or six-shot rocket launchers and mortars.
+They also fielded crew-served heavy weapons, such as one-shot, two-shot or six-shot rocket launchers and mortars.